nanoquanta/tosdr/Home.md

-# Convert mailing list discussions to put on the website
+## Convert mailing list discussions to put on the website
+Here’s how you can help!

-## JSONify list threads
+### JSONify list threads

 1. Create a file in /points that matches the mailing list thread
 2. Run 'node buildIndexes.js' inside the repository directory